 According to Hookit, Ronaldo became the first athlete to reach a combined 200 million followers on Facebook, Instagram and Twitter last year.

-On Instagram, meanwhile, Ronaldo also leads the way among sports stars with 108 million followers.
-That places him fourth overall, behind Selena Gomez, Ariana Grande and the official Instagram account.
+On Instagram, meanwhile, Ronaldo also leads the way among sports stars with 133 million followers.
+That places him third overall, behind Selena Gomez and the official Instagram account, having gone ahead of Ariana Grande.

 What is Ronaldo's net worth?